nathancbao/Hand-Computer-Control-Interface/README.md

 ### Tips

--   **Position your hand** in the center of the camera frame for best tracking, not too far away and not too
+-   **Position your hand** in the center of the camera frame for best tracking, not too far away and not too close
 -   **Adjust window size/position**: The window is resizable/moveable - make it smaller and position it in a corner so you can see it while working
 -   **Gaming mode**: Switch to Relative mode (Alt+R) for better camera control in games
--   **Sensitivity**: You can adjust sensitivity, deadzone, and smoothing values in `computer_controller.py`

 ## Configuration